Njugen/TabSera/README.md

 Minor updates and improvements will be provided from time to time.
 There is no definite roadmap or schedule.

 # Copyright
 TabSera was created by me (Thai Nguyen) and is a properietary web browser plugin.
-This plugin may be used for free in private and professional environments.
+This plugin may be used for free in private and professional environments (no limits, no obligations, no features behind paywalls either!).
 The plugin may not be used as part of commercial products or brands.
 The repository itself and any modified code derived from it may not be re-distributed/monetized.

 # Contact information
 privat_thai_nguyen@hotmail.com